bbeckenb/Wealth_and_Budget_App/README.md

 <a name="DeleteUser"></a>

 #### User Deletion
 Once a user is logged in, they will see an option to 'Delete Profile' under 'User Options'.
 Once they click this, their User instance will be removed from the database on the back-end and they will be redirected to the welcome page of CashView on the frontend.
-There is a cascading deletion set up in the database schema so all FinancialInstitutions, Accounts, and BudgetTrackers will be deleted as well.
+There is a cascading deletion set up in the database schema so all Financial Institutions, Accounts, and BudgetTrackers will be deleted as well.

 <a name="FandAFeatures"></a>